AlgyJr/ios_guides/Custom-Views.md

 ### Within a another nib or storyboard
-Again the procedure to use the `CaptionableImageView` inside another nib or storyboard remains exactly teh same [as before](#embedding-in-a-nib-or-storyboard) when we defined the custom view programatically.
+Again the procedure to use the `CaptionableImageView` inside another nib or storyboard remains exactly the same [as before](#embedding-in-a-nib-or-storyboard) when we defined the custom view programatically.
 We add a `View` object to our nib/storyboard in Interface Builder and set its custom class to `CaptionableImageView`.